DataONEorg/matlab-dataone/docs/walk-through.rst

 .. code:: matlab

-  metadata = mgr.getMetadata('86ac27de-f45c-4bc2-ba09-d4bedcec9546'); % Replace the packageId here
+  metadata = mgr.getMetadata('packageId', '86ac27de-f45c-4bc2-ba09-d4bedcec9546'); % Replace the packageId here

 You can edit the medata in an external XML editor, or an editor that is aware of the syntax of your metadata standard (by default we generate Ecological Metadata Language files).
 Once you've edited the file, you can replace the generated file with:

 .. code:: matlab

-  mgr.putMetadata('86ac27de-f45c-4bc2-ba09-d4bedcec9546', 'path/to/file') % Replace packageId and file path here
+  mgr.putMetadata('packageId', '86ac27de-f45c-4bc2-ba09-d4bedcec9546', 'file', 'path/to/file') % Replace packageId and file path here

 Publish a selected run